jai0651/memex/README.md

 -   **Command Storage**: Commands are stored in a simple JSON file in your home directory.
 -   **Shell Integration**: Seamlessly integrates with Zsh and Bash (Ctrl+G to trigger).

+## Prerequisites

+-   **Go**: Optional.
+Required only if you want to build from source or if a pre-compiled binary is not available for your system.
+[Download Go](https://go.dev/dl/)
+-   **Git**: Required to clone the repository (if building from source) or to update the tool.

 ## Installation

 ### Quick Install (curl)